UPDATE: Your guide to the energy price guarantee and equivalent business support

 - Should my landlord still offer a "bills included" option?

 - Is now the right time to make energy improvements?

 - How can I help my landlords manage their void periods during the energy crisis?

-What new support has been announced for UK households?
+What energy cost support is currently in place for UK households?

-This is on top of the financial support already available for the winter months, as well as the previously announced £400 Energy Bills Support Scheme payment for all households, and the additional support available for vulnerable and low-income individuals.
+This is on top of the financial support already available for the winter months, the previously announced £400 Energy Bills Support Scheme payment for all households, and the additional support available for vulnerable and low-income individuals.

 You can read more about this financial support in our guide, to ensure your tenants understand what they may be able to access.